MicrosoftDocs/learn/learn-pr/wwl-data-ai/describe-performance-related-maintenance-tasks-sql-server/includes/1-introduction.md

 - Gain insight on plan forcing

-- Obtain knowledge on the auto-tuning feature in Azure
+- Obtain knowledge on the aautomatic tuning feature in Azure